fbuessen/SpinParser/README.md

 ## Quick start
-Performing a calculation with the help of SpinParser consists of three stages:
+Performing a calculation with the help of SpinParser consists of four steps:
 1. Prepare a task file and define the microscopic lattice and spin model.
 2. Ensure that your implementation is correct.
 3. Run the calculation.